Ashleigh Nelson (sprinter)

+Athletics

-She won a bronze medal in the 100 metres and a gold medal in the 4 × 100 m relay at the 2014 European Championships.
+Ashleigh was the first Brit to win a medal in 40 years taking away a bronze medal in the 100 metres and a gold medal in the 4 × 100 m relay at the 2014 European Championships.
 In the 4 × 100 metres relay, she also won a bronze medal at the 2013 World Championships and a silver medal at the 2019 World Championships.
 Her personal bests are 11.19 secs (2014) in the 100 m and 22.85 secs (2019) in the 200 m.

+Representing England, she was a gold medalist in the 2022 Commonwealth Games in Birmingham as part of the 4 × 100 metres relay squad.

+Bobsleigh

+After missing out on the 2024 Summer Olympics in Paris Nelson made the decision to switch to Bobsleigh.
+She is now part of the British team looking to qualify for the 2026 Winter Olympics.

+Personal

-Nelson was born in Stoke-on-Trent and is a cousin of footballer Curtis Nelson.
+Nelson was born in Stoke-on-Trent and is cousins of both reality television contestant Wes Nelson and footballer Curtis Nelson.
+Her older brother Alexander was also a sprinter at international level as they both were selected to represent Great Britain at the 2008 Beijing Olympics.

+Ashleigh is an advocate for mental health awareness and is an ambassador for the charity Sane.